 Is Your Tribe Helping You Live Your Best Life?

-It’s that time of the year.
-Family, friends, and colleagues surround us; holiday cheer is in the air; and it’s a time to give and take, eat and drink, and, of course, be merry.
+it’s a time to give and take, eat and drink, and, of course, be merry.

 Naturally, this isn’t always so!
 There are also family politics, friends you wish would cancel on you, and colleagues you've avoided all year.
 And while some relationships are here to stay for obvious reasons (we can't choose our family, for example), there are many others that we can nurture or curb to become closer to our best selves.